Bhutan Festival Tour 9 Days

 Trip Price From US$ 2000 | See Details

-Trip Accommodation4 star hotels mostly, but good 3 star hotel in Punakha
+Trip Accommodation4 star hotels mostly, but good 3 star hotel in Punakha See Details

-MealsAll meals including evening tea included.
+MealsAll meals including evening tea with snacks and also bottled water in the vehicles.

 RouteParo - Punakha - Phobjikha- Thimphu - Paro